0-0Dibakar/Development_of_PyG/README.md

 Ivy Integration: Implement missing functions in Ivy's backend and frontend so that all functions and operations in PyG can be correctly transpiled.
 Ivy will play a crucial role in translating PyG's operations into the syntax and functionality of various ML frameworks.

-Performance Benchmarks: Showcase the enhanced runtime efficiency of PyG when using different backends.
-In particular, demonstrate the significant performance improvements achievable with a JAX backend on TPUs compared to the original PyTorch implementation.
-This will help users understand the advantages of multi-framework compatibility.